What Is Involuntary Commitment In Texas?

 Rights Subject to Limitation (Sec.
 576.006):

 You have the right to receive visitors, communicate with people outside the facility by telephone and uncensored mail, and communicate with legal counsel, the department, the courts, and the state attorney general.
 These rights are subject to the facility’s general rules.
-However, they can be restricted by the physician responsible for your treatment if necessary for your welfare or to protect another person.
-Any such restriction must be documented, and you must be informed of the reasons and duration of the restriction.
+However, the physician responsible for your treatment can restrict them if necessary for your welfare or to protect another person.
+We must document any such restriction, and we must inform you of the reasons and duration of the restriction.

 Notification of Rights (Sec.
 576.009)

-You must be informed of the rights provided by this subtitle, either orally in simple terms and in writing in your primary language or through means to communicate with visually or hearing-impaired individuals.
+You must receive information about the rights this subtitle provides, both orally in simple terms and in writing in your primary language, or through means suitable for visually or hearing-impaired individuals.

 Rights Relating to Treatment (Sec.
 576.021):